310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/NEW_DAYBREAK.md

 ## Translation Notes

-NEW DAYBREAK has no first-person pronouns, so they don’t mention “I” or “we” in the lyrics.
+NEW DAYBREAK has no first-person pronouns in the lyrics, so they don’t mention any “I” or “we”.
 Because of this, the “I” and “we” used in the translation is interchangeable depending on the person’s interpretation.
-I have chosen to mix between the two as Ryuseitai’s development is a lot about five individuals with different backgrounds uniting as one.
+I’ve chosen to mix between the two as Ryuseitai’s development is a lot about five individuals with different backgrounds uniting as one.

-That being said, the “you” in “I’ll sing with you,” “The feelings you gave me,” and “The shooting star intersects with you” is clearly mentioned in the song with <em>kimi</em> (a second-person pronoun).
+That being said, the “you” in “I’ll sing with you,” “The feelings you gave me,” and “The meteor intersects with you” is clearly mentioned in the song with <em>kimi</em> (a second-person pronoun).

 [^1]: Tetora’s album card references this line, check the <a href="/ryuseitai_album_trip" target="_blank">Associated Cards</a> for more details.
 [^2]: Midori’s album card references this line, check the <a href="/ryuseitai_album_trip" target="_blank">Associated Cards</a> for more details.
 [^3]: Shinobu’s album card references this line, check the <a href="/ryuseitai_album_trip" target="_blank">Associated Cards</a> for more details.
+[^4]: Here, the word for “worked so desperately hard” is <em>gamushara</em>, which is to focus on one objective with such extreme enthusiasm that you practically ignore everything else to reach it.
+Another way to put it is “reckless” or “frantic”.
+It’s a word that commonly appears in Ryuseitai songs as it fits their storyline and journey.
-[^4]: Here, feelings can be both “desires” and “feelings”.
+[^5]: Here, feelings can be both “desires” and “feelings”.
-[^5]: Kanata’s album card references this line, check the <a href="/ryuseitai_album_trip" target="_blank">Associated Cards</a> for more details.
+[^6]: Kanata’s album card references this line, check the <a href="/ryuseitai_album_trip" target="_blank">Associated Cards</a> for more details.
-[^6]: Chiaki’s album card references this line, check the <a href="/ryuseitai_album_trip" target="_blank">Associated Cards</a> for more details.
+[^7]: Chiaki’s album card references this line, check the <a href="/ryuseitai_album_trip" target="_blank">Associated Cards</a> for more details.